 Business Honors emphasizes activities beyond the normal classroom setting in order to broaden the educational experience.
 Such activities include special honors scholarships, student/faculty mixers, professional seminars and panel discussions, and the Global Business Series with the opportunity for international travel.
-Students are also encouraged to participate in the Mentoring Program, which allows students the opportunity to interact with local business professionals.

-An academic advisor is assigned strictly to assist honors students in course selection, to monitor progress toward honors recognition, and to be actively involved in career and educational guidance upon completion of the degree.
-Prebusiness students should plan to meet with the honors advisor
+A specific academic advisor is assigned to assist honors students in course selection, to monitor progress toward honors recognition, and to be actively involved in career and educational guidance upon completion of the degree.
+Prebusiness students should plan to meet with the honors advisor.

-For more information, see "The Barrett Honors College," page 128, visit Business Honors in BA 150, call 480/965-8710, or access the Business Honors Web site at wpcarey.asu.edu/honors.
+For more information, see "The Barrett Honors College," page 129, visit Business Honors in BA 150, call 480/965-8710, or access the Business Honors Web site at wpcarey.asu.edu/honors.
 Faxes may be sent to 480/727-7277.

 Rodel Community Scholars.
 With the establishment of the Rodel Community Scholars Program, the ASU W. P. Carey School of Business greatly expands its effort to produce civic-minded business leaders for the Phoenix metropolitan area and Arizona.
-The program focuses the energy and intellect of ASU business honors students and their business faculty advisors on a substantial challenge: developing and implementing strategies to assist high-potential, at-risk students in three Valley high schools to graduate from ASU.
+The program focuses the energy and intellect of talented ASU business students and their business faculty advisors on a substantial challenge: developing and implementing strategies to assist high-potential, at-risk students in targeted Valley high schools to graduate from ASU.